-The SStruct interface is appropriate for applications with grids that are mostly-but not entirely structured, e.g. block-structured grids (see Figure 3.2), composite grids in structured adaptive mesh refinement (AMR) applications (see Figure 3.7), and overset grids.
+The SStruct interface is appropriate for applications with grids that are mostly-but not entirely-structured, e.g. block-structured grids (see Figure 3.2), composite grids in structured adaptive mesh refinement (AMR) applications (see Figure 3.9), and overset grids.
 In addition, it supports more general PDEs than the Struct interface by allowing multiple variables (system PDEs) and multiple variable types (e.g. cell-centered, face-centered, etc.).
 The interface provides access to data structures and linear solvers in hypre that are designed for semi-structured grid problems, but also to the most general data structures and solvers.
-These latter solvers are usually provided via the FEI or IJ interfaces described in Chapters 4 and 5.